How to apply for United Way grants

 BASIC NEEDS GRANTS

-In addition to focusing on long-term, sustainable change in the areas of Education, Income and Health, United Way volunteers continue to invest in programs that address basic needs in the community.
+In addition to focusing on long-term, sustainable change in the areas of Education, Income and Health, United Way will continue to invest in programs that address basic needs in the community.

-United Way awards Basic Needs Grants annually, using a process separate from the Community Impact Grants process.
-Awarding Basic Needs Grants annually best helps the North Texas community provide emergency or short-term services to help those in crisis.
-United Way volunteers review Basic Needs Grant proposals, visit applicants’ sites and make funding decisions in this competitive process.
+United Way awards Basic Needs Grants annually, in an effort to help the North Texas community provide emergency or short-term services to those facing crisis situations.
+United Way volunteers review Basic Needs Grant proposals and make funding decisions in this open, competitive process.

-Please contact Karen Liu Pang if you have any questions pertaining to Basic Needs at email@example.com or 214.978.0030.
+Please contact Ashley Brundage if you have any questions pertaining to Basic Needs at firstname.lastname@example.org or 214.978.0023.

 Request for proposals